Use Your Illusion I: Songs

-"Right Next Door to Hell" is a product of discord between Axl and his West Hollywood high-rise neighbor, Gabriella Kantor.
-Kantor had Rose arrested and sued Rose, claiming he hit her with a wine bottle.
-He denied the charges and labeled her a "fanatical fan".
-The condo was eventually given away in MTV's "Evict Axl" contest.
+"Right Next Door to Hell" was written after a dispute between Axl and his West Hollywood neighbor, Gabriella Kantor.
+Kantor accused Rose of hitting her with "a very good bottle of Chardonnay", so he was arrested and briefly held in jail.
+The charges were dismissed due to lack of evidence.
 Timo Caltia (real name Timo Kaltio), who participated in the writing of this song, is a Finnish guitarist, songwriter and guitar tech who once worked with Hanoi Rocks.
 He'd played a chorus riff of the song at his home while Stradlin was visiting.

-"Live and Let Die" was released as the second single from the Use Your Illusion I album and the fourth out of all the Use Your Illusion singles.
+"Live and Let Die" was released as the second single from the Use Your Illusion I album and the third out of all the Use Your Illusion singles.
 A music video was made in November 1991 featuring the band playing live on stage and showing old pictures.
 The video was also made shortly before Stradlin's departure and it was the last video where he appears.
 It charted at number 20 on the Mainstream rock chart.
 The song was nominated for Best Hard Rock Performance during the 1993 Grammy Awards.

 "Don't Cry" is a power ballad and two versions were released simultaneously on different albums.
 The version with the original lyrics is featured on Use Your Illusion I, while the version with alternate lyrics is the 13th track on Use Your Illusion II.
-Only the vocal tracks differ, and even then only in the verses; however, in those verses, not only are the words entirely different, but the meter and melody are also slightly different.
+Only the vocal tracks differ, and even then only in the verses.
 There is also a third version, officially released only on the single for the song, which was recorded during the Appetite for Destruction sessions in 1986.
-Rose has stated that the song was written about a girl named Monique Lewis (the face tattooed on his right bicep).
+Rose has stated that the song was written about a girl named Monique Lewis (the face tattooed on his right biceps).
 She was romantically involved with both Rose and Stradlin at different times.

 "Bad Obsession" is about tackling drug abuse and addiction, which had haunted the band since before they had become famous.
 Michael Monroe, lead singer of the Finnish hard rock band Hanoi Rocks and a big influence on Guns N' Roses, plays the harmonica and tenor saxophone on the studio version.
 A live version from the Tokyo Dome was featured on the Use Your Illusion I DVD as song number six and Rose takes a dig at Stradlin by saying "This a song that we wrote about one year before "Mr. Brownstone" with the help of our friend West Arkeen and some guy that just, I don't know, his name just escapes me", referencing Stradlin.